 Archaeology: Assistant Professor of Archaeology and Anthropology

-Anthropology and Sociology: Assistant Professor of Archaeology and Anthropology
+Anthropology: Assistant Professor of Archaeology and Anthropology

 Special Interests: Maya Archaeology, Formative Mesoamerica, Community Organization, Architecture, Ritual, Writing, Quantitative Methods, Social Network Analysis, GIS